Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-Most of the images at my website is from Unsplash (source of freely usable images).
+Most of the images at my website comes from Unsplash (source of freely usable images).
 I would like to give credit to the people who created these images:

 <br/>